iirving/vs-gswv/README.md

 # Vue.js 3 Embedding and Options Api

-This repository contains MY code for the a very simple Vue Shopping List app In particular it Demostrasts embedding Vue 3 in a html page, and the options api (as used in Vue 2)
+This repository contains MY code for the a very simple Vue Shopping List app.

+In particular it Demonstrates embedding Vue 3 in a html page, and the options api (as also used in Vue 2)